michel-gatti/omakub-arch/README.md

-# Omakub-MJ
+# Omakub-arch

-Turn a fresh Manjaro GNOME installation into a fully-configured, beautiful, and modern web development system by running a single command.
+Turn a fresh Arch GNOME installation into a fully-configured, beautiful, and modern web development system by running a single command.
 That's the one-line pitch for Omakub-MJ.
 No need to write bespoke configs for every essential tool just to get started or to be up on all the latest command-line tools.
 Omakub-MJ is an opinionated take on what Linux can be at its best.

 Watch the introduction video and read more at [omakub.org](https://omakub.org).

 This is a FORK of the original [Basecamp's Omakub](https://github.com/basecamp/omakub/).
 The original project targets only Ubuntu.
-This fork is intended for Arch Linux in general - Manjaro Gnome, in particular.
+This fork is intended for Arch Linux in general, in particular.

 There is an Arch version for WSL2 on Windows, called [ArchWSL](https://github.com/yuk7/ArchWSL).
 There are at least 2 things to keep in mind: